Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 </ol>

 **But, wait a moment...**
 isn't this upsampling and concatenation of new high-resolution images something already done in [StackGANs][StackGANs] (and the new [StackGANs++][StackGAN++])?
 Well, yes and no. First of all, StackGANs are text-to-image conditional GANs that use text descriptions as an additional input while ProGANs don't use any kind of conditional information.
-But, more interestingly, despite both StackGANs and ProGANs using concatenation of higher resolution images, StackGANs require as many independent pairs of GANs - which need to be trained separately - per upsampling.
+But, more interestingly, despite both StackGANs and ProGANs using concatenation of higher resolution images, StackGANs require as many independent pairs of GANs — which need to be trained separately — per upsampling.
 Do you want to upsample 3 times?
 Train 3 GANs.
 On the other hand, in ProGANs only a single GAN is trained.
 During this training, more upsampling layers are *progressively* added to upsample the images.
 So, the cost of upsampling 3 times is just adding more layers on training time, as opposed to training from scratch 3 new GANs.
-In summary, ProGANs use a similar idea from StackGANs and they manage to pull it off elegantly, with better results and without extra conditional information.
+In summary, ProGANs use a similar idea from StackGANs and they manage to pull it off more elegantly, with better results and without extra conditional information.

-**Results.** As a result of this progressive training, generated images in ProGANs have higher quality and training time is reduced by 5.4x on 1024x1024 images.
+**Results.** As a result of this progressive training, generated images in ProGANs are of higher quality and training time is reduced by 5.4x on 1024x1024 images.
 The reasoning behind this is that a ProGAN doesn't need to learn all large-scale and small-scale representations at once.
 In a ProGAN, first the small-scale are learnt (i.e. low-resolution layers converge) and then the model is free to focus on refining purely the large-scale structures (i.e. new high-resolution layers converge).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/XOxxPcy5Gr4" frameborder="0" allowfullscreen></iframe>{: .center-image }
 {: .img-caption}